moizalikhan/Database-Practices/Readme.md

 ---

 Database:
-Normalization: atomic, no mulyiple columns, uses foriegn key, seprate table, 3nf(does not contain columns that do not depend upon pk)
+Normalization: atomic, no mulyiple values in a columns,no multiple columns, uses foriegn key, seprate table, 3nf(does not contain columns that do not depend upon pk)
 1nf to 3nf
 Orm: maps database tables to objects, model in sequliaze
 DDL: create, alter, drop